-Rekviem is a stage production, educational initiatives, artistic invitations, an artistic movement against hatred, a documentary and a feature film.
+Rekviem is a stage production, educational initiatives, artistic invitations, an artistic movement, a documentary and a feature film.

-In 1943, a handful of men and women musicians in Terezín used Verdi’s Requiem to kindle the flames of an extraordinary act of resistance to horror, enlightening us on how to transcend, federate, resist, soothe and heal the scourges of the Old World through art and music.
+In 1943, a handful of men and women musicians in Terezín used Verdi’s Requiem to kindle the flames of an extraordinary act of resistance to horror, enlightening us on how to resist, transcend, federate, soothe through art and music.

-Today, as our world experiences great suffering, there is an upsurge in the fear of going without, the fear of others, ghettoisation — even negationism —which once again blocks out the lights of peace, causing inner panic.
+Today, as our world experiences great suffering, there is an upsurge in the fear of others, ghettoisation — even negationism —which once again blocks out the lights of peace.

 Consequently, our mission as artists is crucial, more so than ever before.

-Rekviem is the power to say no, to stand up and be counted, as human beings.
-Quite simply, the power to carry on embodying humanity even in places where attempts are being made to deny its very existence, to exterminate it.
+Rekviem is the power to stand up and be counted, as human beings.
+Quite simply, the power to carry on embodying humanity even in places where attempts are being made to deny its very existence.

-From a musical work that expresses the inexpressible to an artistic movement against hatred #WeAreRekviem.
+From a musical resistance that expresses the inexpressible to an artistic movement of hope #WeAreRekviem.

-The project has the support of committed public figures, who include Robert Badinter, France's Minister of Culture Roselyne Bachelot, soprano & actress Natalie Dessay, Terezín survivor Michael Gruenbaum, The Chief Rabbi of France Haïm Korsia, Amnon and Avshalom Weinstein (Violins of Hope), former Minister of Culture Frédéric Mitterrand, Defender of Rights Jacques Toubon and lawyer Jean Veil, the son of Simone Veil.
+The project has the support of committed public figures, who include Robert Badinter, HSH the Prince Albert of Monaco, France's Minister of Culture Roselyne Bachelot, soprano & actress Natalie Dessay, stage director Pier Luigi Pizzi, Nikolaus Bachler from the Bayerische Staatsoper, Terezín survivor Michael Gruenbaum, The Chief Rabbi of France Haïm Korsia, Amnon Weinstein (Violins of Hope), former Minister of Culture Frédéric Mitterrand, Defender of Rights Jacques Toubon and lawyer Jean Veil, the son of Simone Veil.

 The Terezín Requiem